christophdrayss/meallion/README.md

 # meallion

-meallion is an AI-enhanced universal online grocery ordering system based on a scalable and dynamic recipe database.
+meallion is a universal online grocery ordering system based on a scalable and dynamic recipe database that uses machine learning to identify ingredients and collect food data.

 :tomato::eggplant::corn::tangerine::pizza::spaghetti::stew: